 Although most bug bites and stings are harmless, some can be dangerous.
 This is especially true if you are allergic to the bug’s venom or if the bug is carrying a disease.

 In the United States, it’s common to experience a bite or sting from the following types of bugs:

 Most bug bites and stings can be safely treated at home with topical medication, such as hydrocortisone cream or ointment, or an oral antihistamine to reduce the itch.
 However, sometimes a bug bite or sting could turn into something serious – particularly if you have been bitten or stung by many insects at the same time.

 Go to the emergency room immediately if you experience any of the following symptoms after a bug bite or sting:

-- A red, donut-shaped rash that develops after a tick bite: This could be a sign of Lyme disease, which should be treated with antibiotics.
+A red, doughnut-shaped rash that develops after a tick bite: This could be a sign of Lyme disease, which should be treated with antibiotics; and/or

-Although most bug bites and stings do not turn into a severe or even fatal illness like Rocky Mountain spotted fever, it’s important to pay attention to your symptoms.
+Although most bug bites and stings are not severe or fatal, it is important to pay attention to your symptoms.
 If you feel tired all the time, you have a headache, fever or body aches, or you develop a rash after a bug bite, see a board-certified dermatologist immediately.